suren-sunderan/google-homepage/README.md

 My first attempt at making google homepage.
-What I learnt from this project:
+What have I learned from this project:
  -